There (Am)were three farmes (Em)in the north

 And the (Am)harvest (Em)coming (Am)on

-Is the (C)time he stands up (G)in the field
+Is the (C)time he stands up (G)in

 With his (Am)beard like (Em)any (Am)man